Gerhard Gesell

 Gerhard Alden Gesell (June 16, 1910 – February 19, 1993) was a United States district judge of the United States District Court for the District of Columbia.

 Education and career

 Born in Los Angeles, California, Gesell received a Bachelor of Arts degree from Yale University in 1932 and a Bachelor of Laws from Yale Law School in 1935.
 He was a trial attorney for the Securities and Exchange Commission from 1935 to 1940 and a technical advisor to the Securities and Exchange Commission Chairman from 1940 to 1941.
-He was in private practice in Washington, DC, from 1941 to 1967.
+He was in private practice in Washington, D.C., from 1941 to 1967.
 In 1945 and 1946, he served as Chief Assistant Counsel for the Democrats during the Pearl Harbor hearings.
 He chaired the President's Committee on Equal Opportunity in the Armed Forces from 1962 to 1964.